ushergodwin/ZyberNet/README.md

-# ZyberNet
+# SuperSpot Wifi

--   Easily and securely buy your ZyberNet internet voucher online.
+-   Easily and securely buy your SuperSpot Wifi internet voucher online.
 Fast, convenient, and reliable internet access in just a few steps